5monkeys/djedi-cms/djedi-react/README.md

 - It is assumed that your build system can handle `import { djedi } from "djedi-react"`.

-There’s one final detail to keep in mind.
+There’s a fine detail to keep in mind about the prefetching.
 Remember how `import`ing a file is enough to let djedi-react know about the nodes in there?
 For an SPA you might end up `import`ing every page and component of you whole site at startup.
 That means that calling `djedi.prefetch()` will try to load every single node of the whole site just to render a single page.
 The best way to solve this is to use code splitting ([Next.js] does that by default), which is good for performance anyway.
 If that’s not possible for you, you can pass a filter function to `djedi.prefetch`.
 For example:

 ```js
 djedi.prefetch({ filter: uri => uri.path.startsWith("home/") });